WRI 3201 (LUOA), WRIT 201 (LUO): Introduction to Creative Writing

 Writing Workshop: Original Work of Short-Short Fiction: Rough Draft and Peer Review Assignment

 The student will write a 300–500-word short-short fiction piece in MLA format based on the elements of fiction described in the reading.
 The student will write a rough draft based on the outline and submit it for professor and peer feedback.
 In the peer review, the student will provide substantive line-by-line feedback to at least 2 classmates regarding the original compositions and write a 100-word summation of his/her assessment of each peer’s rough draft.
-(CLO: B, D, E, and F; FSLO: CIL 2, 3)
+(CLO: B, D, E, F; FSLO: CIL B, C)

 Original Work of Creative Nonfiction: Outline Assignment